MaxHalford/prince/README.md

 - visualizing (the data can be projected on a 2 or 3 dimensional chart),
 - creating smaller datasets which preserve as much as possible the information contained in original dataset.

-Although factorial analysis is popular, practitionners tend to mix concepts up -- *Principal Component Analysis* (PCA) **is not** *Singular Value Decomposition* (SVD).
+Although factor analysis is popular, practitionners tend to mix concepts up -- *Principal Component Analysis* (PCA) **is not** *Singular Value Decomposition* (SVD).
 Moreover, more advanced methods that extend PCA such as *Correspondance Analysis* and *Factor Analysis of Mixed Data (FAMD)* are not very well known -- at least outside of French academia.

 The Rennes university published [FactoMineR](http://factominer.free.fr/) in 2008; whilst being a library which offers many possibilities, FactoMineR doesn't seem to be actively maintained.
 What's more, FactoMineR and the underlying SVD operation are written in pure R, which isn't very efficient.
 In parallel, [Fast Randomized SVD](https://arxiv.org/pdf/1509.00296.pdf) has become an efficient way to obtain eigen{vectors|values} approximations in drastically less time than regular SVD.

-The goal with Prince is to provide a user-friendly library for performing all sorts of large-scale factorial analysis.
+The goal with Prince is to provide a user-friendly library for performing all sorts of large-scale factor analysis.
 Although [Facebook](https://research.facebook.com/blog/fast-randomized-svd/) and then [sklearn](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.RandomizedPCA.html) have implemented randomized SVD, it isn't trivial for users to use them, let alone to understand and visualize results in a timely fashion.

 Prince builds on top of Randomized SVD engines such as [fbpca](https://github.com/facebook/fbpca) to provide different kinds of algorithms with out-of-the-box charts.
 The main advantage of using randomized SVD is that the number of eigenvectors that are calculated can be chosen.
 This is particularly useful because often one only needs the first few eigenvectors to be able to plot relevant information.